The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Dataset: The Visual Iconicity Challenge

 A deaf signer and a hearing non-signing researcher performed the annotations.
 To assess reliability, inter-annotator agreement ranged from 77.9\% ($\kappa=0.73$) for handshape to 98.9\% ($\kappa=0.98$) across parameters.
 All disagreements were discussed and resolved.
 These reliable annotations serve as a gold-standard reference or “ceiling” for assessing how well models can recognise sign form.

-\textbf{Task.} Given a sign video, models perform multi-class prediction for each parameter: handshape, location, path shape, path repetition, and handedness.
+\textbf{Task.} Given a sign video, models perform multi-class prediction for each parameter: handshape, location, path shape, path repetition, and handedness (prompts in Appendix~\ref{prompts}).
 For this task, we report the accuracy of the model predictions per parameter and the overall average accuracy.
 This task checks whether the model is capable of extracting form information from the video: where and how signs were articulated.

 \textbf{Human baseline.} We gather baseline results from human participants for all the phonological parameters.
 The 96 stimulus signs were divided into four lists of 24 signs each.
-Four sign-naive undergraduate participants (i.e., without prior knowledge of sign language) were recruited and randomly assigned to lists in a counterbalanced design.
+Four sign-naïve Turkish undergraduate participants (i.e., without prior knowledge of sign language) were recruited and compensated with course credit, and randomly assigned to lists in a counterbalanced design.
 Each participant judged all 24 signs in their list on both the phonological feature tasks and the transparency (open-set meaning identification) task.
-This provided a sign-naive baseline for both tasks.
+This provided a sign-naïve baseline for both tasks.
 The human baseline mean phonological accuracy was 0.79 (highest for handedness, lowest for handshape).